Effective Date: 12 July, 2023

 4.1 Fair and Freely Chosen Employment

 Work shall always be a voluntary act.
-Our supplier shall comply with this statement and be committed to ensuring that no form of slavery or trafficking of persons are used in any aspect of their business.
+Our suppliers shall comply with this statement and be committed to ensuring that no form of slavery or trafficking of persons are used in any aspect of their business.
 This includes involuntary prison labour, forced, bonded, debt bonded or indentured persons.

-Our supplier shall ensure that adequate policies and procedures are in place to protect workers and potential workers against any form of discrimination, harassment, harsh or inhumane treatment or any other unlawful discrimination or treatment, including disciplinary policies and procedures.
+Our suppliers shall ensure that adequate policies and procedures are in place to protect workers and potential workers against any form of discrimination, harassment, harsh or inhumane treatment or any other unlawful discrimination or treatment, including disciplinary policies and procedures.
 No worker should be subjected to sexual abuse or harassment, physical, mental or verbal abuse or harassment, corporal punishment or any threats regarding treatment of this kind.

-Our supplier shall ensure that they employ, retain and promote possible candidates based on their qualifications, skills and competences only; they shall not consider a person’s race, sex, religion, marital status, pregnancy, nationality, ethnicity, disability, sexual orientation, expression and any other characteristic covered by law.
-Our supplier shall provide workers with adequate facilities for religious practice.
+Our suppliers shall ensure that they employ, retain and promote possible candidates based on their qualifications, skills and competences only; they shall not consider a person’s race, sex, religion, marital status, pregnancy, nationality, ethnicity, disability, sexual orientation, expression and any other characteristic covered by law.
+Our suppliers shall provide workers with adequate facilities for religious practice.
 Under no circumstances should employees or potential employees be subjected to medical, physical or pregnancy examination or testing that could be used in a discriminatory way.

 4.2 Young Workers Protection